Adelost/AberrantUtils/README.md

 * Array - Dynamic array implementation.
 * Queue - Array like FIFO-queue implementation.
 * StableArray - Similar to a dynamic-array, but which do not reallocate the memory address of the stored elements when growing.
 However, elements are not guaranteed to be stored in adjacent memory locations.
-* PoolArray - Make sure code is only run in debug or release.
+* PoolArray - A mix between a pool allocator and a dynamic array.
+Elements are stored based on a index.
 * IdPoolArray - Similar to PoolArray, but elements are stored based on a id as well as index.
 * PoolList - A mix between a linked list and a pool allocator.
 Faster to add and remove elements than in a ordinary linked list.
 * StopWatch - High-precision time measuring class.